An empirical analysis of the spatial variability of fuel prices in the United States: Exploratory analysis

 The coefficients and local R-squared for the best model are shown in Fig.~\ref{fig:gwr}.
 The spatial distribution of residuals (not shown here) seems globally randomly distributed, which confirms in a way the consistency of the approach.
-Indeed, if a distinguishable geographical structure had been found in the residuals, it would have meant that the geographical model or the variable considered had failed to translate spatial structure.
+Indeed, had a distinguishable geographical structure been found in the residuals, it would have meant that the geographical model or the variable considered had failed to translate spatial structure.

 Let now turn to an interpretation of the spatial structures we obtain.
-First of all, the spatial distribution of the model performance reveals that regions where these simple socio-economic factors explain do a good job in explaining prices are mostly located on the west coast, the south border, the north-east region from lakes to the east coast, and a stripe from Chicago to the south of Texas.
-The corresponding coefficients have different behaviors across the areas, suggesting different regimes.\footnote{We comment their behavior in areas where the model has a minimal performance, that we fix arbitrarily as a local R-squared of 0.5} For example, the influence of income in each region seems to be inverted when the distance to the coast increases (from north to south-east in the west, south to north in Texas, east to west in the east), what may be a fingerprint of different economic specializations.
-On the contrary, the regime shifts for wage show a clear cut between west (except around Seattle) and middle/east, that does not correspond to state-policies only as Texas splits in two.
-The same way, jobs per capita show an opposition between east and west, what could be due for example to cultural differences.
-These results are difficult to interpret directly, and must be understood as a confirmation that geographical particularities matters, as regions differ in regimes of role for each of the simple socio-economic-variables.
+First of all, the spatial distribution of the model performance reveals that regions where these simple socioeconomic factors do a good job in explaining prices are mostly located on the West Coast, the South Border, the North-East region from the Lakes to the East Coast, and a stripe from Chicago to the south of Texas.
+The corresponding coefficients have different behaviors across the areas, suggesting different regimes.\footnote{We comment their behavior in areas where the model has a minimal performance, that we fix arbitrarily as a local R-squared of 0.5} For example, the influence of income in each region seems to be inverted when the distance to the coast increases (from the North to South-East in the west, and from the south to the north in Texas), which could be a fingerprint of different economic specializations.
+On the contrary, the regime shifts for wage show a clear cut between west (except in the region of Seattle) and middle/east, that cannot be only attributed to state specific policies as Texas is clearly split in two.
+Accordingly, the influence of the employment rate shows an opposition between east and west, that could be attributed to cultural differences.
+These results are difficult to interpret directly, and must be understood as a confirmation that geographical particularities matters, as regions differ in regimes for each of the simple socioeconomic-variables.
 Further precise knowledge could be obtained through targeted geographical studies including qualitative field studies and quantitative analyses, that are beyond the scope of this exploratory paper and left for further research.